santosomar/cyber_crime_query/README.md

-# cyber_crime_query
+# Cyber Crime Query
-Tool to interact with http://cybercrime-tracker.net/
+Tool based on PaulSec utility to interact with http://cybercrime-tracker.net/

+work in progress ;-)